 The derodroni (/ˈdɛrədroʊni/) is a narrow-jawed, sharp-toothed stranger with attenuated, sprawling features.
-Pale in coloration, its stripes present with mottled edges, its eye markings red-rimmed and enflamed in the immediate area.
+Pale in coloration, its stripes present with mottled edges, its eye markings red-rimmed and inflamed in the immediate area.
 Although slick to the touch, the derodroni's cold, clammy skin does not attract dirt, and leaves behind no fluid or residue upon any object it touches.
 Its dull pink flesh is stringy and slimy, and the derodroni's body cavity is small and vestigial, possessing a small set of varied grey organs, any parallel to known structures indeterminable.

 In 17.7% of individuals, this muscle tissue contains numerous small slivers of metal; muscle tends to congeal slightly around these shards as the derodroni ages.
-Although sharp, these these shards are weak enough to be bent with little difficulty1, and are pewter-like in color, texture, and luster.
+Although sharp, these shards are weak enough to be bent with little difficulty1, and are pewter-like in color, texture, and luster.

 The derodroni's flesh retains a temperature roughly 10-12°F cooler than the surrounding area, and does not heat up significantly when exposed to (things that glow red with heat).
 Its regenerative ability is minimal, taking up to several years to heal from even an inch-deep cut, with scarring always pinching outward from the wounds.